CottageLabs/dip-ui/README.md

 Error if DIP directory does not exist or is not recognisable as a DIP.

-@@TODO: Not yet implemented in `dip`

 ### Deposit DIP to designated repository

-    dip deposit [--dip=<directory> | --package=<file>] --endpoint=<collection-uri>
+    dip deposit [--dip=<directory> | --package=<file>] --collection=<collection-uri>

 Returns a token that can be used withj `dip status` (below) to obtain progress information about the deposit.
-The `--endpoint` option specofies a SWORD collection-URI (corresponding to a Databank silo), which is used as a primary key for accessing otrher information about the target server.
-Additional information may be preconfigired (cf. `dip config`) or auto-discovered from the server or other catalogue.
+The `--collection` option specofies a SWORD collection-URI (corresponding to a Databank silo), which is used as a primary key for accessing other information about the target server.
+Additional information may be preconfigured (cf. `dip config`) or auto-discovered from the server or other catalogue.

 Defaults to current DIP if neither `--dip` or `--package` are specified.

+Displays a deposit token on sdout, in the form:

+    token=<deposit-token>

 Error if DIP directory does not exist or is not recognisable as a DIP, or package file is not a previously created DIP submission package.